Karthik150502-2/resizify-images/SETUP_LOCALLY.md

 git branch
 ```

-5. Checkeout the latest changes in the remote dev branch if need be.
+5. Pull the latest changes in the remote dev branch if need be.

 ```sh
 git pull origin dev